-- Complementary Design Consultation -- We’ll meet to discuss your vision for your wedding.
+- Complementary Design Consultation -- We’ll meet (in person, on the phone, or via Skype) to discuss your vision for your wedding.
 I’ll show you samples of my work, ask you a lot of questions, and answer any questions that you might have.
 Within a couple of days, I’ll come up with a proposal for you.
 This will include a description, some rough sketches, a quote, and a timeline.

 - Deposit & Contract — Like what you see?
 Time for a deposit and a signed contract!

 - Production — When your art is complete, I’ll send you the proofs for approval, and we can make changes if necessary.
 When everything looks perfect, I'll start production.

 - Delivery — The big day!
 The remaining balance on your project is due at this point.